ZahraAmanli02/Green-Destinations-HR-Analysis-/README.md

 I have analyzed Green Destinations' HR dashboard.
 "**Green Destinations**", a prominent travel agency, relies on its workforce to maintain its reputation and operations.
 To gain insights into its human resources landscape, an HR Analytics dashboard has been developed.
 This dashboard delves into critical metrics such as attrition rate, age distribution, income patterns, and tenure within the company.
 By examining these factors, we aim to uncover correlations and potential influencers on employee turnover.

 It examines the attrition rate, represented as the percentage of people who have left the company.
-Additionlly, it investigates whether factors such as age, years of company, and income influence employees' decisions to leave.
+Additionally, it investigates whether factors such as age, years of company, and income influence employees' decisions to leave.
-Specifically, the dashboard presents data on Employee Count by age group, Average Monthly Income by age group, Employee Count by Income and Employee Count by Years Worked.
+Specifically, the dashboard presents data on Employee Count by age group, Average Monthly Income by age group, Employee Count by Income, and Employee Count by Years Worked.

 ### **Detailed explanation:**